Executive Team

 General Counsel and Corporate Secretary

-Jeff holds an undergraduate degree in English and a Juris Doctor from Brigham Young University, where he was Senior Editor of Law Review and graduated with honors.
+Jeff holds an undergraduate degree in English and a JD from Brigham Young University, where he was senior editor of the BYU Law Review and graduated with honors.

 Jillian Lessner